p42/getssl-docker/README.md

 # getssl-docker

-A docker container to run periodicly to run the getssl Let's Encrypt ACME client
+A docker container to run periodically to run the getssl Let's Encrypt ACME client